CASE STUDY

 The Client

-ʔuuʔatumin yaqckʷiimitqin (the Nuu-chah-nulth word meaning “Doing it for our Ancestors”) is a project led by Tseshaht First Nation.
+ʔuuʔatumin yaqckʷiimitqin (the Tseshaht phrase meaning “Doing it for our Ancestors”) is a project led by Tseshaht First Nation.

-c̓išaaʔatḥ (Tseshaht) First Nation assumed the responsibility of providing updates and information about the research and scanning happening at the Alberni Indian Residential School (AIRS) site to members and the general public.
-Due to the subject matter, communication was prioritized to survivors and members and was presented in a compassionate and culturally appropriate manner, respecting the trauma and lived experiences of AIRS survivors and their families.
-Making materials inclusive to elders and various education levels to ensure they are accessible to all members was also important.
-50th drafted community notices, FAQs documents and media releases that included trigger warnings and cultural, wellness and mental health support to inform Nation members and the general public at every phase of the project.
+c̓išaaʔatḥ (Tseshaht) First Nation assumed the responsibility of providing updates and information about the research and scanning happening at the former Alberni Indian Residential School (AIRS) site to Survivors, intergenerational survivors, community members and at times, the general public.
+Due to the sensitivity of the subject matter, communications were prioritized to Survivors and members, and presented in a compassionate and culturally respectful manner, acknowledging the trauma and lived experiences of AIRS Survivors and their loved ones.

 We’re ready to raise your voice.